 Look in your own back yard.
 Local road races often benefit local charities; check them out.
 Is there a club or clearinghouse in your town that keeps up with community needs?
 For example: a few years back when we had that second “hundred-year-flood” in two years, several homes in my town needed extensive work.
 One of the service clubs put out a call for assistance, and we basically had a two-day town-wide rebuilding party.
 (I learned I can tear down soaked drywall like a pro.)
 If you’re a member of a church, do you have an ongoing local project?
 Each town has its own needs, and no one knows a town better than its own residents.

 Farther afield, And Then There Were None serves abortion-industry workers who want to leave the business.
 To my knowledge, there is NO other ministry doing what ATTWN is accomplishing.

 My thanks and respect go to everyone who keeps these agencies going, whether as a volunteer or a donor or a staff member.
 Every day is “giving Tuesday.”
 Let’s make it count.

-Edited November 2016 with updated links and information.
+Edited to add updated links and information.